opencog/atomspace/opencog/sheaf/README.md

 of observed events.

-Theoretical computer science has explored a number of theories for describing the relationships between ordered events, and thier interpretation as a network; these theories are inter-related, and go under the name of:
+Theoretical computer science has explored a number of theories for describing the relationships between ordered events, and their interpretation as a network; these theories are inter-related, and go under the name of:

  * Sequent Calculus (proof theory)
- * Process Caluclus
+ * Process Calculus
  * Calculus of Communicating Systems (CCS)
  * The theory of Communicating Sequential Processes (CSP)
  * History monoids, trace monoids and Trace theory